morkro/atom-emoji-syntax/README.md

 - Change existing keywords with *any* emoji _(or character)_ you want
 - Define position and spacing of an emoji around the keyword
 - Disable entire languages or only specific keywords

+### Planned

+- All languages

+Take a look into the [issues page](https://github.com/morkro/atom-emoji-syntax/labels/feature).

 ## :wrench: Settings